Chef Vincent Badiee

 Executive Chef of the Restaurant at Patowmack Farm

-Chef Vincent brings regional fine dining to the Blue Ridge
+Chef Vincent brings years of Michelin level experience to his farm and restaurant in the Blue Ridge

 Guilty Pleasure Snack: “Hands down, ice cream.
 I’m a huge fan of the creative mix of flavors from Jeni’s and OddFellows.”